 James is pretty funny as he write about a discussion with physical trainer from Manhattan – Francisco “Cisco” Liuzzi and says “… consistent and efficient exercise can trump even the flabbiest of genes, and while (Cisco) used our two least favorite words in the same sentence, “hard” and “work,” he did lay out a plan that even the weakest and fattest of us skinny fatsos can follow.
 Suck in that gut and read on.”
 While he is pretty funny at times, his use of Epidemic in the article title says it all.
 This is serious stuff.
 Source: The Skinny Fat Epidemic

 In yet another article in Time magazine by Alexandra Sifferlin we learn that this is a serious condition.
 Alexandra writes “Doctors say we are focusing too much on weight, but thin people can sometimes carry the most dangerous kind of fat—and not know it”.

 Alexandra tells the story of Elizabeth Chanatry – “You’d never know it by looking at the 5-foot-3-inch tall, 117-pound 19-year-old, but even Chanatry admits that she’s not as fit as she could be.
 “My sister and I are not toned, but we are thin,” she says.”
-This sounds pretty terrifying to me.
+This sounds prettyterrifying to me.
 If you have time (length 5:15), the video in this article has some interesting facts.
 Source: The dangers of being skinny fat

-There are many more articles on the subject and what I’ve learned from the ones I have read is that obesity comes in all shapes and sizes and weight is not an indicator of good health.
+It is Skinny Fat – there are many more articles on the subject and what I’ve learned from the ones I have read is that obesity comes in all shapes and sizes and weight is not an indicator of good health.
 Know your body fat percentage (BMI) then determine what you can do about it.
 Commit to lifetime fitness.

 The ways to help combat this epidemic: